blarmon/Gratitude-Journal/README.md

 ## todo use an apache server or something...

-## todo change password form, put in in profile

 ## todo hook up to smtp server before prod?

 ## todo lookup serving static files in production